 Lynne Holland is the current Chair of the Merrymeeting Food Council Steering Committee.
 She was born and raised in suburban Chicago, received her Associates Degree in Horticulture and Bachelor’s Degree in Business Administration with a Marketing minor.
 She worked for 30 years in various phases of horticultural marketing including procurement and sales in the mass market floral area in the Midwest, South and New England.
 Currently, Lynne is a Community Education Assistant and Volunteer Coordinator for the UMaine Cooperative Extension Master Gardener Volunteer program.
 Lynne lives in Brunswick with her husband Ward and daughter Carolyn.

-Nikkilee Cataldo has served as the Chair of the Merrymeeting Food Council Steering Committee from its inception through November 2017.
+Nikkilee (Lee) Cataldo has served as the Chair of the Merrymeeting Food Council Steering Committee from its inception through November 2017.
 She has a M.A. in Community Planning and a B.A. in Anthropology and Environmental Sustainability.
 She has been a volunteer leader with MOFGA and the ME School Garden Network, and did an undergraduate internship learning about water quality and local fisheries with the Presumpscot River Watershed Coalition.
 She lives in Brunswick with her husband, two kids, and eleven chickens.
 A born Mainer, her favorite meal is softshell lobster and fresh corn cooked in seawater on the camp stove at Stovers Cove in Harpswell.

 Tom Settlemire is a professor emeritus of the Biology and Chemistry Departments, Bowdoin College.
 He has BS and MS degrees from Ohio State University and a PhD in biochemistry from North Carolina State University.
 He has published over 30 scientific articles and a textbook in the areas of immunology and microbiology.
 He served as Vice Chair of the Governor’s Agricultural Advisory Council from 1979 to 1987 and is co-founder of the Downtown Farmers Market in Brunswick.
 Along with his family, Tom operated a sheep and vegetable farm in Brunswick from 1970 to 2005.
 He has been a long time member of the Brunswick-Topsham Land Trust where he has served on several committees and twice as president.
 He has kept his roots in Brunswick by continuing to own and manage farm and tree growth land while living in Yarmouth.

 Vicki Skydell has been an active participant in the Merrymeeting Food Council’s work since its planning sessions in 2015.
 For the last six years, she has been part of the Steering Committee at Slow Money Maine Network, helping to facilitate connections among farmers, food entrepreneurs, funders, and mentors.
-She has volunteered with the Midcoast Hunger Prevention Program for several years, as well as the Merrymeeting Gleaners in the last two years.
+She has volunteered with the Midcoast Hunger Prevention Program for several years, as well as the Merrymeeting Gleaners in the last three years.
 Vicki has been active in her hometown of Bath, where she supports, through the Kennebec Estuary Land Trust, the LOCAL Garden, an outdoor classroom which grows food for local hunger relief organizations, as well as Good Food for Bath, a hyperlocal effort to boost the access to good food in her community.
 Vicki is thrilled to work with the creative and dedicated people she has met through the above mentioned initiatives, working to put more Maine food on more Maine plates.

 Merrymeeting Food Council Coordinator